Foreign Secretary (United Kingdom): Residence

 The official residence of the foreign secretary is 1 Carlton Gardens, in London.
-The foreign secretary also has the use of Chevening House, a country house in Kent, South East England and works out of the Foreign Office in Whitehall.
+The foreign secretary also has the use of Chevening House, a country house in Kent, South East England, and works from the Foreign Office in Whitehall.

 History

-The title secretary of state in the government of England dates back to the early 17th century.
-The position of secretary of state for foreign affairs was created in the British governmental reorganisation of 1782, in which the Northern and Southern Departments became the Foreign Office and Home Office respectively.
-The India Office which, like the Colonial Office and the Dominions Office, had been a constituent predecessor department of the Foreign Office, was closed down in 1947.
+The title of secretary of state in the government of England dates back to the early 17th century.
+The position of secretary of state for foreign affairs was created in the British governmental reorganisation of 1782, in which the Northern Department and Southern Department became the Foreign Office and Home Office respectively.
+The India Office was closed down in 1947.
+It had been a constituent predecessor department of the Foreign Office, like the Colonial Office and the Dominions Office.

-Eventually, the position of secretary of state for foreign and Commonwealth affairs came into existence in 1968 with the merger of the functions of secretary of the state for foreign affairs and the secretary of state for Commonwealth affairs into a single department of state.
-Margaret Beckett, appointed in 2006 by Tony Blair, was the first woman to have held the post.
+Eventually, the position of secretary of state for foreign and commonwealth affairs came into existence in 1968 with the merger of the functions of secretary of state for foreign affairs and the secretary of state for Commonwealth affairs into a single department of state.
+Margaret Beckett, appointed in 2006 by Tony Blair, was the first woman to hold the post.

-The post of secretary of state for foreign, Commonwealth and development affairs was created in 2020 when position holder Dominic Raab absorbed the responsibilities of the secretary of state for international development.
+The post of secretary of state for foreign, commonwealth and development affairs was created in 2020 when position holder Dominic Raab absorbed the responsibilities of the secretary of state for international development.